binaryage/firelogger/index.md

 ### Compatibility

-Firefox and Firebug are moving targets.
+Both Firefox and Firebug are moving targets.
 Please make sure you use compatible versions.
 I'm unable to test all possible combinations.

 * **Version 0.9**
   * Firebug 1.4 - 1.6 + Firefox 3.5 - 4.0